High-Performance Computation Patterns

 this.worker.postMessage({ type: 'process', buffer }, [buffer]);

-// buffer is now detached in main thread
+// buffer is now detached on the main thread

 } else {